Delogrand770/champGG/README.md

 Note: Your extracted directory only needs to have app.html, nw.exe, icon.png, icudtl.dat, nw.pak and package.json

-The nwjs.zip has some extra files (dll files and nwjc.exe) in the zip but they aren't used for this application
+The nwjs.zip has some extra files (dll files and nwjc.exe) in the zip but they aren't used for this application and can be deleted.